andres-lowrie/lang/docs/content/docs/basics/blocks.md

 }
 ```

-Once the compiler makes a decision on the type of block in play, you can't
-change it later
+Once the interpreter makes a decision on the type of block in play, you can't change it later

 ```
 x = {